Official UK Government Partner

 Appropriate checks will be made before engaging with suppliers or other third parties of any kind to reduce the risk of our business partners breaching our anti-bribery rules.
 Study Mind will ensure that all of its transactions, including any sponsorship or donations given to charity, are made transparently and legitimately.
 Any incidences of bribery or corruption are taken very seriously and may lead to termination.

-Whistleblowing
+12. Whistleblowing

-Study Mind is committed to protecting any member of the staff, clients, or public that chooses to disclose a purposeful breach of this policy from ramifications.
 Study Mind is committed to creating an open and honest environment in which no one is afraid to discuss issues as they see fit, and committed to addressing all issues, big or small, to ensure a fair and safe workplace.
+Concerns can be raised externally with The NSPCC Whistleblowing Advice Line on 0800 028 0285 [email protected].
 Please see the Whistleblowing policy for additional information.

-Vulnerable Adults with Special Educational Needs and Disabilities
+13. Children and vulnerable adults with Special Educational Needs and Disabilities

 Study Mind is committed to the well-being and safety of all our learners including those with special educational needs and disabilities (SEND).
-It underpins all areas of our provisions as we believe vulnerable adults have a right to feel safe.
+It underpins all areas of our provisions as we believe children and vulnerable adults have a right to feel safe.
 Close monitoring and early identification of safeguarding issues is critical.

 Our Designated Safeguarding Lead (DSL) will collaborate extensively with other agencies and Special Educational Needs Coordinators (SENCo) to tailor support as necessary.